simgrid/simgrid/docs/source/index.rst

 Technically speaking, SimGrid is a library.
 It is neither a graphical interface nor a command-line simulator running user scripts.
 The interaction with SimGrid is done by writing programs with the exposed functions to build your own simulator.
-This can be done in C/C++, Python or Java, on Linux, Mac OSX or Windows (using the WSL).
+This can be done in C/C++ or Python, on Linux, Mac OSX or Windows (using the WSL).

 SimGrid is a Free Software distributed under the LGPL-2.1-only license.
 You are